Escape to Victory: Football scenes

 Escape to Victory featured a great many professional footballers as both the POW team and the German team.
 Many of the footballers came from the Ipswich Town squad, who were at the time one of the most successful teams in Europe.
 Despite not appearing on screen, English World Cup-winning goalkeeper Gordon Banks and Alan Thatcher were closely involved in the film, working with Sylvester Stallone on his goalkeeping scenes.
 Sports Illustrated magazine said "the game is marvelously photographed by Gerry Fisher, under second unit director Robert Riger."

 Pelé received a credit for designing the "soccer plays".

-Since the movie is set in the early years of the German occupation of France (probably 1941 or 1942), Pelé's character, Corporal Luis Fernandez, is identified as being from Trinidad, not Brazil.
-Since the Brazilians did not officially join the war against the Axis powers until late August 1942, with the first contingents of Brazilian Expeditionary Force arriving in Italy in July, 1944.
-Similarly, Argentinian star Osvaldo Ardiles' character, Carlos Rey, is not identified as being from any particular country.
+Since the movie is set in the early years of the German occupation of France (post August 1942 as reference is made to being ‘captured at Dieppe’), Pelé's character, Corporal Luis Fernandez, is identified as being from Trinidad, not Brazil, since Brazilians did not officially join the war against the Axis powers until late August 1942, with the first contingents of the Brazilian Expeditionary Force arriving in Italy in July, 1944.
+Similarly, Argentine star Osvaldo Ardiles' character, Carlos Rey, is not identified as being from any particular country.

+Filming

+Escape to Victory was filmed in and around Budapest, Hungary, portraying Paris and German-occupied France.
+The climactic football match of the Allies vs the German Wehrmacht team was filmed at the now demolished MTK Stadium in the 8th district of Budapest, standing in for Colombes Stadium in Paris.
+MTK Stadium was chosen because it was the largest stadium without floodlights (which were largely unknown in the 1940s) the producers could find and was also structurally similar to Continental stadiums that were around during World War II.

+The P.O.W. camp scenes were filmed in a field in Fót, approximately 13 kilometers northeast from Budapest, situated behind the Mafilm Studios.
+The set with the POW barracks and soccer field took two months to construct.
+Other Budapest locations in the film included Keleti Railway Station, the historic Metro Line 1, and soundstages at Mafilm's main studio complex in the 14th district.